Wiederentdeckung von Anolis laevis in der Region San Martín in Peru

 Continue reading

-A Reptile of Disgusting Appearance A Mrs. Lanaghan (also Lanagan) provided in 1844 in Antigua and the Antiguans a description of a reptile that could be the Antiguan curly-tailed lizard.
+A reptile of disgusting appearance A Mrs. Lanaghan (also Lanagan) provided in 1844 in Antigua and the Antiguans a description of a reptile that could be the Antiguan curly-tailed lizard.
 She described a ground-dwelling lizard that was “considerably larger” than those in trees.
 Along its body ran “longitudinal blood-red stripes”

 Continue reading